sectasy0/pyi18n/README.md

 For any questions and suggestions or bugs please create an issue.
 ## Limitations
-* Normalization task will not work for custom loader classes except xml, if you need that use one of build in loaders or user XML loader from example.
+* Normalization task will not work for custom loader classes except xml, cause it's based on loader type field ( If you have an idea how to solve this differently please open the issue with a description ), if you need that use one of build in loaders or user XML loader from example.

 ## Roadmap